 Why create a schedule?

 Possibly the most obvious definition of stream time would be the time you stream, or your schedule.
 You may have heard a number of successful streamers go on about the importance of maintaining a stream schedule, and there is good reason for that.
 In everyday terms, a schedule will help you keep on top of other tasks and are less likely to procrastinate, whilst still being able to stream on a regular basis.
 For a streamer, a schedule will also mean that your viewers, followers, and subscribers will know exactly when you will be live and on which days, which is possibly the biggest reason to creating a schedule and sticking to it.
 Imagine having no clue when the next episode of your favorite TV show airs.
 By creating a stream schedule, viewers will know when to expect you and are therefore more likely to tune in.

 Setting Your Stream Time

-Deciding when to stream will greatly depend upon your personal life, and your personal obligations such as job, school, or family.
+Deciding when to stream will greatly depend on your personal life, and your personal obligations such as job, school, or family.
 You will need to find time blocks that work around all other stuff in your life, whilst still allowing you to dedicate the time you want to your hobby.
-Ideally, you want to be setting aside at least three hours for each time you go live; it is not the best idea to break up your stream into shorter segments, especially when starting to stream.
+Ideally, you want to set aside at least three hours for each time you go live; it is not the best idea to break up your stream into shorter segments, especially when starting to stream.
 By breaking your stream up you may find yourself struggling to retain viewers.
 In addition to setting aside sufficient time, you also need to decide upon a time for going live.
 Picking a time that allows you to go live at the same time each day will help a great deal with getting viewers to return.
 By going live at different hours each day you stream you will struggle to build a core viewer base and community, which is the key for you to build upon to achieve what you want from streaming.
 Also, be sure to include your time zone wherever you post your stream schedule.
-Platforms like Twitch, Youtube Gaming, Beam, and Hitbox are international, and not all your viewers will be on the same time zone as you.
+Platforms like Twitch, Youtube Gaming, Mixer, and Hitbox are international, and not all your viewers will be on the same time zone as you.

 Establishing Streaming Days